 In The Sound and the Fury, Quentin finds a young girl who is unable to speak English and he realizes that she is probably lost.
 Quentin proceeds to buy her some food and spend the next few hours trying to find her family.
 His thanks for this is an arrest from the police, who were summoned by the young girl's older brother who thought that Quentin was kidnapping the girl.
 Quentin is fined seven dollars for this 'crime'.

 Anita Blake quotes the saying in her first book, Guilty Pleasures: "He had to be stopped.
 If I hadn't interfered tonight, he would have been stopped.
 No good deed goes unpunished."

-For example, Harry's unwillingness to let evil triumph because he refused to save someone started a war that caused an uncertain (but extremely high) number of deaths and made him even more of a social pariah among the wizarding community than he was before.
+Harry's unwillingness to let evil triumph because he refused to save someone started a war that caused an uncertain (but extremely high) number of deaths and made him even more of a social pariah among the wizarding community than he was before.

 Probably the clearest example is when one of Harry's enemies gifts him his own tombstone.
 It reads "Harry Dresden: He died doing the right thing."

-In The Bible, Jesus resurrects the dead, feeds the hungry, heals the sick and disabled, teaches the way of the right and has done no wrong.
+Jesus resurrects the dead, feeds the hungry, heals the sick and disabled, teaches the way of the right and has done no wrong.
 He becomes hated by the Pharisees and is put on the cross.

 Proverbs 17:13 denounces this:

 Whoso rewardeth evil for good, evil shall not depart from his house.